 As at 30 June 2014, the Trust has NTA per unit of $0.96 (before tax).
 The Trust’s NTA as at 30 June 2014 reflects the fact that:

-The ATO Dandenong is not yet complete and so is not valued in the financial statements at its ‘as if complete’ value; and
+ATO Dandenong is not yet complete and so is not valued in the financial statements at its ‘as if complete’ value; and

 The initial costs of acquiring the Properties and issuing units in the Trust have effectively been written off for the purposes of the NTA calculation.